-Although we have tried to take a holistic approach with this report, space limitations have of course prevented us from addressing many of the issues - such as the housing situation of Roma - that are essential to a full picture of housing poverty in Hungary.
-In addition to illustrating and analysing the problems, this year's report has been specifically designed with the aim of making constructive concrete recommendations to decision-makers to alleviate housing poverty, based on the available and requested data.
-Habitat for Humanity Hungary made a wide range of data requests to the institutions involved in housing, some of which were public interest data requests.
+Although we have tried to take a holistic approach with this report, due to space limitations, we have not been able to address us many of the pressing issues -such as the housing situation of Roma-that are essential to provide full picture of housing poverty in Hungary.
+Apart from anaylsing and illustrating housing issues, this year's report also had the aim of putting forward concrete recommendations to decision-makers to alleviate housing poverty.
+Habitat for Humanity Hungary made a wide range of data requests to the institutions involved in housing; some of which were public interest data requests.
 As in previous years, in some cases we did not receive a response or the response was unsatisfactory.
 The data requested and publicly available and used will be published again this year in the Data Repository.

-The importance of this year's analysis is further enhanced by the fact that it comes at the end of the EU's long-term budget negotiation process and during the planning of the related operational programs We would also like to highlight that the Renovation Wave, which is a key element of the European Green Deal, which aims to make Europe climate neutral by 2050, could bring significant changes to the housing conditions and quality of the housing stock in the member states, including Hungary, in the coming years.
-According to Habitat for Humanity Hungary, climate neutrality and a Just Transition towards it can only be achieved if we can provide meaningful assistance to the most vulnerable, low-income groups.
+The importance of this year's analysis is further enhanced by the fact that it comes at the end of the EU's long-term budget negotiation process and during the planning of the related operational programmes.
+We would also like to highlight that the Renovation Wave (a key element of the European Green Deal which aims to make Europe climate neutral by 2050) could bring significant changes to the housing conditions and quality of the housing stock in the member states in the coming years.
+According to Habitat for Humanity Hungary, climate neutrality and a Just Transition leading towards it can only be achieved if we can provide meaningful assistance to the most vulnerable, low-income groups.